View Table of Contents

 Sometimes pulling off one of these small dry white flakes of skin causes a tiny blood spot on the skin.
 This is medically referred to as a special diagnostic sign in psoriasis called the Auspitz sign.

 Genital lesions, especially on the head of the penis, are common.
 Psoriasis in moist areas like the navel or the area between the buttocks (intergluteal folds) may look like flat red patches.
-These atypical appearances may be confused with other skin conditions like fungal infections, yeast infections, skin irritation, or bacterial infections.
+This may be confused with other skin conditions like fungal infections, yeast infections, skin irritation, or bacterial infections.

 Finger and toenails often exhibit small pits (pinpoint depressions) and/or larger yellowish-brown separations of the nail bed called "oil spots."
 Nail psoriasis may be confused with and incorrectly diagnosed as a fungal nail infection.